Undergraduate General Education Requirements

 General Education Program

-The AIMS General Education Program at CSU Bakersfield provides a liberal arts education that builds a vibrant learning community connecting teachers and students across the university.
+The Achieving Integration & Mastering Skills (AIMS) General Education Program at CSU Bakersfield provides a liberal arts education that builds a vibrant learning community connecting teachers and students across the university.
 It promotes student success by structuring educational activities that purposefully contextualize, reinforce, and integrate knowledge.
 Students have opportunities throughout the curriculum to reflect upon and apply what they learn through a variety of high-impact practices.
 The program goals and student learning outcomes include the following:

 Goal 1.
 Students will attain competency in the skills that are foundational to a liberal arts education.